preetisawant/cloud-foundry/app_mng.md

 ## Application management through SSH shell session

 Application can be managed and debugged through ssh-ing into them.
-This can be accomplished through IBM Cloud console and cf CLI.
+This can be accomplished through {{site.data.keyword.cloud_notm}} console and cf CLI.

-### IBM Cloud console
+### {{site.data.keyword.cloud_notm}} console

-User can ssh into the application through their application through IBM Cloud Console.
+User can ssh into the application through their application through {{site.data.keyword.cloud_notm}} console.
 Navigate to the Runtime tab on your application and then click on SSH to manage.

 ### Command Line CLI